Semiconcave functions in Alexandrov's geometry: Quasigeodesics

 Quasigeodesics have beauty on their own, but also due to the generalized Lieberman lemma (\ref{lib-lem}), they are very useful in the study of intrinsic metric of extremal subsets, in particular the boundary of Alexandrov's space.

 Since quasigeodesics behave almost as geodesics, they are often used instead of geodesics in the situations when there is no geodesic in a given direction.
 In most of these applications one can instead use the radial curves of gradient exponent, see section~\ref{gexp}; a good example is the proof of theorem~\ref{thm:dist-to-bry}, see footnote~\ref{qg-grad}, page~\pageref{qg-grad}.
-In this type of argument, radial curves could be considered as a simpler and superior tool since they can be defined in a more general setting, in particular, for infinitely dimensional Alexandrov's spaces.
+In this type of argument, radial curves could be considered as a simpler and superior tool since they can be defined for infinitely dimensional Alexandrov's spaces.